joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>UIKit: UITableView and UISearchBar</summary>
-<p>Integrate a UITableView with a UISearchBar to filter data in your app</p>
+<p>We expect fellows to be able to integrate a UITableView with a UISearchBar to filter data in their app</p>
 </details>

 <details>